This is the second of a 6-part series on how to teach your children about puberty at home. Read part 3 here.

 Pro Tip: Be sure to read books that explain puberty for all genders, not only the gender of your child.
 We all need to understand each other!

 The Puberty Lady created a series of Facebook Live chats that highlight puberty books.
-Each week, she highlights a different book and provides some resources for parents and caregivers who are teaching their children about puberty.
+Each week, she highlighted a different book and provided some resources for parents and caregivers who are teaching their children about puberty.
+These book review videos are posted at the Puberty: The Wonder Years Facebook and YouTube pages:

 - Vaginas and Periods 101 by Christian Hoeger & Kristen Lilla